 No, not at all – we’ll take care of all of that.
 We may just ask you a couple of questions about who your provider is so we can get in touch with them!

 The only possible delay would be if your current supplier objects to the transfer.
-This would happen if there is a debt on the property, you’re in a fixed contract or your supplier hasn’t been told that you are leaving.
+This would happen if there is a debt on the property, you’re on a fixed contract or your supplier hasn’t been told that you are leaving.
 Don’t worry – if any of this happens we will let you know immediately about the short delay and you won’t be without electricity during the transfer period.

 Why have I received an electricity bill from someone else?

 This will most likely be a final bill from a previous supplier or previous tenant.
+If you do receive anything like these please do send any correspondence to us.

 Do I have to give meter readings?